 “One thing that's great about firefighters: If they don't have the equipment they desperately need, they don't have the help, they don't care.
 They'll do it on their own.”- Denis Leary

-International Firefighter's Day is a time where the community of the world recognise and honour the sacrifices of the firefighter's who make their communities and environment safe as possible.
+International Firefighter's Day (IFFD) is a time where the community of the world recognise and honour the sacrifices of the firefighter's who make their communities and environment as safe as possible.

-In the Ancient Egypt, the first organised professional for firefighter's was to combat structural fires but that time firefighter's worked for private companies and they provide the services to those only who can afford it.
-Later, in Ancient Rome, Ceasar Augustus revolutionised fire fighting by calling for the creation of fire guard which were known as Vigiles, they were trained, paid and equipped by the State.
+In Ancient Egypt, the first organised professional for firefighter's was to combat structural fires but that time firefighters worked for private companies and they provide the services to those only who can afford it.
+Later, in Ancient Rome, Ceasar Augustus revolutionised fire fighting by calling for the creation of fireguard which was known as Vigiles, they were trained, paid and equipped by the State.

-In 1999, Firefighter's Day was created when 5 firefighter's died tragically during wildfire in Australia.
-They were died due to the sudden change in the direction of wind and so they were engulfed in flames.
+In 1999, Firefighters' Day was created when 5 firefighters' died tragically during a wildfire at Linton in Victoria, Australia.
+They were died due to the sudden change in the direction of the wind and so they were engulfed in flames.

-Why International Firefighter’s Day is celebrated on 4 May?
+Why is International Firefighters' Day (IFFD) celebrated on 4 May?

 It is celebrated on 4 May because it is also Saint Florian's Day.
-Saint Florian, was said to be one of the first commanding firefighter's of actual Roman battalion and saved many lives, is the patron saint of firefighter's.
-Do you know that Saint Florian saved an entire burning village in Ancient Rome with a single bucket of water?
-He is the patron saint of chimney sweeps and firefighter's.
+Saint Florian, was said to be one of the first commanding firefighters of an actual Roman battalion and saved many lives, is the patron saint of firefighters.
+Do you know that Saint Florian saved an entire burning village in Ancient Rome?
+He is the patron saint of chimney sweeps and firefighters.
 So, International Firefighter's Day is celebrated on this particular date as it is the feast day of Saint Florian.

-What is the symbol of International Firefighter's Day?
+What is the symbol of International Firefighters' Day (IFFD)?

-People bring cake to pave gestures to the firefighter's in the fire hall.
+People bring a cake to pave gestures to the firefighters in the fire hall.
 Some donate money as a charity, some help firefighter if injured in the line of duty, give medical treatment if required for their better health.
-Charities done for firefighter’s help retired firefighter's and their family to live comfortable life after so many years of risk that they took for us.
-Even several communities, organisation raise awareness about the dangers that firefighter's faces bravely by wearing red and blue ribbon.
+Charities done for firefighter’s help retired firefighters and their family to live a comfortable life after so many years of risk that they took for us.
+Even several communities, organisation raise awareness about the dangers that firefighters face bravely by wearing a red and blue ribbon.

 One of the main aspects to celebrate this day is fire prevention and the need for more intensive and thorough training.
-In all over the world Firefighter's and their agencies are constantly working and doing prevention whether in schools, at public, community, at assemblies etc. So, we should thank firefighter's for their brave work and courage.
+In all over the world Firefighters and their agencies are constantly working and doing prevention whether in schools, at the public, community, at assemblies etc. So, we should thank firefighters for their brave work and courage.